 Tommie West: “God said take the Word into all the world.
 Even though it’s a nightclub, everybody in there is still God’s peoples.”

-[live music wraps up, Tommy announces, “You may be seated – if you can!”
+When the church music wraps up in West’s church, he announces: “You may be seated – if you can!”

 With Black Joe Lewis and the Honeybears at South by Southwest, 2011: